apitoolkit/apitoolkit-landing/content/blog/api-trends/index.md

 - Machine learning APIs
 - Improvement in API security standards
 - GraphQL Adoptability will Accelerate
-- Increasing power of AI and machine learning
+- APIs will become more ubiquitous and hyperconnected
 - The Adoption of Microservices Will Promote the Development of APIs
+- More APIs will provide severless architecture
+- API management takes centre stage

 ## 1. API Analytics and Monitoring Platforms